 The LearnDash Notifications extension helps you design and queue email notifications whenever a user enrolls, completes a course, does not log in for a certain number of days, and other such triggers.

 Protect the core website by restricting access

 Though the Instructor user role solves your problem of restricting core website access to an extent, it still gives Instructors a direct way of approach to your back-end.
 What if you need to limit course authors strictly to the front-end, giving them absolutely no access to back-end functionalities?

-It is quite possible.
 The Front End Course Creation extension for LearnDash limits user access to the front end.
 The author can create and conduct the course directly from the front end of the website, eliminating the chances of your website being damaged altogether.

 Help your students learn better by enabling them to take in-session notes

 LearnDash makes sure that eLearning does not fall short of the actual, real-time learning experience in any way, especially when it comes to note-taking.
 Remember the days when students had to scribble frantically into a notebook trying to absorb what the professor was explaining?
 LearnDash courses eliminated that with the audio-video transcripts provided with almost every lecture of the course.

 However, that does not reduce the importance of taking notes during a session in the least.
 Notes are a great way of retaining your thoughts about and during the lesson, and they provide an additional study resource apart from the course material.